pieterbonnet/pbDateComputation/README.md

 You can also specify a specific encoding, particularly for databases that do not support UTF-8.
 By default, it is UTF-8.

 Below is the SQL (SQLite) code to create a table to store event definitions.
-The DaysProcessingRegion class provides a method to load events from a RowSet.
+The RegionDatesWorked class provides a method to load events from a RowSet.

     CREATE TABLE "tdays" (
 	"id_date"	INTEGER NOT NULL,